exbibyte/enhance/README.md

 ## Dependencies:

-GLFW, gl3w(http://github.com/skaslev/gl3w), OpenGL 3.3+ hardware support, Flex, Bison, pkg-config These can be obtained via package manager or built with their repositories' source code.
+GLFW, gl3w(http://github.com/skaslev/gl3w), OpenGL 3.3+ hardware support, pkg-config These can be obtained via package manager or built with their repositories' source code.

 --------------------------------------------